Tux/Release-Checklist/Checklist.md

 Likewise if you use [RT][https://rt.perl.org] as bug tracker.

+If any ticket is entered as a vulnerability issue, be sure to make clear in the feedback to that issue that it is indeed a security issue and how you dealt with it or that you do/did not acknowledge this as a vulnerability, but as a (plain/simple) bug and deal with at with the appropriate actions.

 # Downriver

 You have had reasons to make the changes leading up to a new distribution.
 If